shaneyoung91/shaneyoung91/README.md

 ## About Me
 - Currently a Student at General Assembly, with a focus in Back End Development and Full Stack Development.

-- Transitioning from a Credit career in Corporate/Commercial Banking.
+- Transitioning from a credit career in Finance.

 - 🔭 Latest Project: [PawFolio](https://github.com/shaneyoung91/pawfolio)